Emmanuel-Nti/ab_test_for_an_international_online_store/docs/index.md

  </p>

 ## General Findings
-- The EU participants dominated all other regions in the sample.
+- EU participants dominated all other regions in the sample.
 - The maximum order total for purchase events is about $500.00, and the minimum is about $5.00, with a mean of about $23.88 and a standard deviation of about 72.22.
 - About 66% of users proceed from login to the product page; about 50% of those at the product page proceed to purchase.
 - About 15% of customers proceed to purchase without putting the product in the cart.
 - About 33.33% of users convert.
-- In the initial test by my predecessor, 441 users belonged in both groups, and 446 users participated in both tests.
+- In the initial test by my predecessor, 441 users belonged in both groups, and 446 users participated in both test.
 - The highest number of events occured on the 21st December, 2020 (14044 events).
 - 8961 participants; representing about 23% of the new users on or before 21st December 2020, from the EU region were used for the test.
 - There is statistically significant difference between groups A and B which implies the test was successful.